-- (a) Game jerseys shall include a light home jersey and a dark away jersey.
-All jerseys shall have ten-inch tall numbers on the back and a minimum of four-inch tall numbers on each sleeve between the elbow and shoulder.
-It is optional for teams to place a stop sign on the backs of their jerseys above the numbers. - (b) Corporate/advertising patches are only allowed on the lower four inches of the back of the jersey, not to exceed four inches tall and no more than two ads or logos on a jersey.
-Jersey uniformity must remain consistent. - (c) All commemorative patch requests must be submitted to the Executive Board in writing for approval prior to installation.
+- (a) Game jerseys will include a light home jersey and a dark away jersey.
+All jerseys will have 10-inch tall numbers on the back and a minimum of 4-inch tall numbers on each sleeve between the elbow and shoulder.
+It is optional for teams to place a stop sign on the backs of their jerseys above the numbers. - (b) Corporate advertising patches are only allowed on the lower 4 inches of the back of the jersey, not to exceed 4 inches tall and no more than 2 ads or logos on a jersey.
+Jersey uniformity must remain consistent. - (c) All commemorative patch requests must be submitted to the Executive Committee in writing for approval prior to installation.
 The purpose of the patch must be to commemorate a major team milestone, the loss of an individual team member, or an outstanding individual who contributed to the sport of hockey.
-This patch must not exceed four inches in diameter.
-Placement of the patch on the game jersey is to be on the right pectoral area, directly across and proportional to the captains/assistants letter.
-If needed, a second commemorative patch may be placed directly below the first one.
+This patch must not exceed 4 inches in diameter.
+Placement of the patch on the game jersey is to be on the right pectoral area, directly across and proportional to the captain/assistant letter.
+If needed, a 2nd commemorative patch can be placed directly below the 1st patch.